Andygrond/hugonette/README.md

 ## Installation

 You must have [Composer](https://getcomposer.org/) installed on your local machine.
 Then create a new folder for your project.
-From a command tool go into the folder and run:
+From a command tool go into the project folder and run:

 ```
 composer require andygrond/hugonette
 ```

 If you plan to use Nette in your project, install it similarly: `composer require nette/nette`.
-Thats it. aa
+Thats it.

+## Usage

+Hugonette micro-framework is designed on [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern.
+By passing attributes to Route object you can set several modes of operation: from simple static pages as-is, to a routed web application with JSON microservices.

+#### Simple static pages

+You will find example files soon in the doc section of this project.
+To be continued.